Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Experiments

 \subsubsection{Effects of multimodal attacks}

-Incorporating text attacks further enhances the attack performance, as evidenced by clear gains of C-PGC and HRA over other methods.
-Replacing the most salient words yields additional improvements, which is reflected in the superior performance of {HRA$_{imp}$} compared with {HRA$_{ran}$}.
-Interestingly, although C-PGC also replaces the most important words, our {HRA$_{ran}$} still performs better in many cases, indicating the effectiveness of directly discovering substitution words rather than learning universal embeddings and then mapping them back to tokens.
-Moreover, our method does not rely on a predefined word library, further demonstrating its practicality.
-It is also noted that identifying the most important words would incur additional computational overhead (i.e., {HRA$_{imp}$}), while our {HRA$_{ran}$} avoids.
+Incorporating text attacks further enhances overall performance, as reflected by the gains of C-PGC and the proposed HRA over other methods.
+Replacing the most salient words provides additional improvement, evident from the superior results of {HRA${imp}$} compared with {HRA${ran}$}.
+Interestingly, although C-PGC also replaces important words, {HRA${ran}$} still outperforms it in many cases, highlighting the effectiveness of directly discovering substitution words rather than learning universal embeddings and mapping them back to tokens.
+Moreover, our method does not rely on a predefined word library, demonstrating its practicality.
+While identifying the most important words incurs additional computational overhead ({HRA$_{imp}$}), {HRA$_{ran}$} avoids this cost.